 How It Works: Step by Step

-2. Centrifugation: Blood passes through a machine that centrifuges it, separating it into three components: plasma (the liquid, yellowish part containing proteins, antibodies, toxins), red blood cells (carry oxygen), and platelets and white blood cells (clotting and immunity).
+- Centrifugation: Blood passes through a machine that centrifuges it, separating it into three components: plasma (the liquid, yellowish part containing proteins, antibodies and soluble mediators), red blood cells (carry oxygen), and platelets and white blood cells (clotting and immunity).

-5. Return of blood components: Red blood cells, platelets, and white blood cells are returned to the patient through the entry line, now in a clean plasma environment.
+- Return of blood components: Red blood cells, platelets and white blood cells are returned to the patient with plasma volume restored.

 Typical duration: between 1 hour and 2 hours per session, depending on the patient's weight, height, and hematocrit.